0XOday/the_grimoire/Computers/Ethics in Technology/An overview of Ethics.md

 	* vice: A habit of unacceptable behavior
 		* vanity, greed. envy and anger
 	* People's virtues and vices help define their personal value system and behavior
+	* An example of a debated right and wrong is software piracy.